sedo-swe/chegg-be-starter-robust-server-structure-paste/README.md

+Include majority of class works and assessments from Chegg Backend Certificate course

 # Starter Code: Robust Server Structure

 This server is intended to be run for some checkpoints in the Thinkful curriculum.
 If you have trouble getting the server to run, reach out for assistance.